joegreene/CS_121_Fall_2014/Weekly Work/Week 16/Resources/README.md

 slides), although it doesn't matter.
 Really, you should have just given an example of recursion you've seen before.

-2) Generally, no. Sometimes they're easier to read, but most of the time they're more trouble than they're worth.

-REST TO BE DONE TODAY, 12/13/14
+2) Generally, no. Check out [this page](http://www.codeproject.com/Articles/21194/Iterative-vs-Recursive-Approaches) for more information (it has a nice way of explaining the reason).

 The last two are located on [this page](http://www.programcreek.com/2012/10/iteration-vs-recursion-in-java/).
-The syntax is practically identical to C++, so don't worry that it mentions Java there.
+The syntax is pretty much identical to C++, so don't worry that it mentions Java there.

 3) Answers below: